apt-prog/Digital-Watch/README.md

 Digital Watch Using The Html Css And Javascript

-Here's a refined LinkedIn post with four structured sections, keeping it professional and engaging without mentioning days explicitly:

 🚀 Built a Modern Digital Watch! ⏳
 🔹 Project Overview
 I created a fully responsive Digital Watch using HTML, CSS, Bootstrap, and JavaScript.
 This project blends real-time functionality with a modern UI for a sleek experience.